olavt/matter-sensor-thread/README.md

 ### Enable the hardware sensors

-Locate the "Board Control" component under Platform->Board, select it and click on the Configure icon.
+Locate the "Board Control" component under Platform->Board->Starter Kit, select it and click on the Configure icon.

 ![Board Control](./images/platform-board-control.png)